tshepang/blog/content/Boogie Nights (1997).md

 +++

 I watched this several years ago and do not remember being impressed.
-I just now revisited it to ensure I didn\'t miss anything.
-Well, it\'s not much.
+I just now revisited it to ensure I didn't miss anything.
+Well, it's not much.
 The character of the lead is curious, with its great innocence and kindness, until over halfway through the movie when he displays jealousy.
-It\'s not a good performance, but more a half-comic one.
+It's not a good performance, but more a half-comic one.
 The more interesting one is that by Julianne Moore, who is more desirable here than elsewhere (if memory serves well).